“He’s very good…” Eartha Kitt

 An acoustic album, Last Touch, was released in late 2012.
 This stripped-back collection features 12 tracks which showcase Kay’s vocals, guitar & piano, and hint at some of his traditional folk influences.
 Lead track, All That We’ve Lost – a duet with Joanna McQuillan – received considerable airplay and critical acclaim.
 The tour Douglas played in support of that album included a guest slot for Grammy Award winner and former Men At Work frontman, Colin Hay.

 Douglas returned to the studio in 2014 to work on Lift, which like its predecessors gained airplay on BBC Radio.
-Perhaps his most eclectic work to date, the upbeat, rootsy stomp of opening track Casablanca Face introduces a collection which veers from contemporary folk ballads to slide blues, from piano ballads to melodic guitar rock.
+Perhaps his most eclectic work to that point, the upbeat, rootsy stomp of opening track Casablanca Face introduced a collection which veers from contemporary folk ballads to slide blues, from piano ballads to melodic guitar rock.
 The album’s release was followed by a UK tour during the middle part of 2015.

 In addition to solo recording, Douglas has undertaken numerous other projects in recent years.
 Collaborations with others have seen him record a radio session with Adam Holmes for BBC Radio 2 and record backing vocals on Rebuild the Universe by Australian band, The Winter Migration.